CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/the_geometry_of_meaning.md

 ## **1. Introduction**

-For decades, artificial intelligence has oscillated between two dominant paradigms:
+Artificial intelligence has spent decades trapped between two paradigms:

-1. **Symbolic AI** — rule‑based, noun‑centric, brittle
+1. **Symbolic AI** — brittle, rule‑stacked, noun‑centric
-2. **Latent‑space AI (LLMs)** — statistical, enumerative, power‑hungry
+2. **Latent‑space AI (LLMs)** — massive, enumerative, power‑hungry

-Both attempt to encode meaning, but both do so by **describing or storing every possible relationship**.
+Both attempt to encode meaning by **describing or storing every possible relationship**.
 Symbolic AI does this explicitly through rules; LLMs do it implicitly through latent vectors.

 This paper introduces a third paradigm:

 # **Thought Simulator (TS): Relational Curvature Cognition**

-TS does not encode every relationship.
+TS does not freeze nouns.
-TS does not freeze meaning inside objects.
+TS does not enumerate rules.
-TS does not enumerate the universe.
+TS does not compress the universe into vectors.

 TS recognizes meaning as **curvature** created by relationships between categories.